perryascott/MTA-Weather-Based-Prediction/README.md

 ## TODO:

 - [x] look at several other parameters from weather data
-- [ ] better detrending accounts for holidays
 - [ ] pearson correlation and spearman correlation
 - [ ] seperate out weekends and weekdays
 - [ ] remove holidays (and surrounding days)
 - [ ] consider looking at piecewise trends along weather axis
+- [ ] piecewise of wind and discomfort index. look at piecewise!!